telerik/kendo-ui-core/docs/web/datetimepicker/overview.md

         });
     </script>

-## Define a Start View and Navigation Depth
+### Define the Start View and Navigation Depth

-The first rendered view can be defined with the "start" option.
-Navigation depth can be controlled with "depth" option.
-Predefined views are:
+Define the first rendered view with the `start` option.
+Control the navigation depth with the `depth` option.
+The following views are predefined:

-*   "month" - shows the days from the month
+*   `month` - shows the days of the month
-*   "year" - shows the months of the year
+*   `year` - shows the months of the year
-*   "decade" - shows the years from the decade
+*   `decade` - shows the years of the decade
-*   "century" - shows the decades from the century
+*   `century` - shows the decades of the century

-### Create a DateTimePicker for selecting a month
+### Create a Selectable Month DateTimePicker

     <input id="dateTimePicker">

     <script>